Stainless steel screws on white background

 Skip to product grid

-Marine Grade Stainless Steel Screws: Perfect for Harsh Conditions
+Marine Grade Stainless Steel Screws: Perfect for Adverse Conditions

-Our general-purpose wood screws are designed to withstand the harshest outdoor conditions, making them perfect for docks, jetties, decking, fencing, and other highly corrosive applications.
+Our 316 grade stainless steel wood screws are designed to withstand the harshest outdoor conditions, making them perfect for floating docks, jetties, decking, fencing, and many more uses in areas that corrode any other type of fasteners, such as by the ocean.

 Unmatched Durability